The-Evil-Ass-Fountain-Openers/libqmsstyle/README.md

-# libqmsstyle
+# libqmsstyles

 ## Microsoft® Windows™ is a registered trademark of Microsoft® Corporation.
 This name is used for referential use only, and does not aim to usurp copyrights from Microsoft.
 Microsoft Ⓒ 2025 All rights reserved.
 All resources belong to Microsoft Corporation.

 ## Introduction

-libqmsstyle is a Qt C++ library tailor-made specifically for Windows Vista+ msstyles parsing (soon Windows XP).
+libqmsstyles is a Qt C++ library tailor-made specifically for Windows Vista+ msstyles parsing (soon Windows XP).
 It is extremely unfinished and some stuff may not work as expected or function names might change in the near future.

-At the time of writing this, libqmsstyle is being developed under Qt Creator, with Qt 6.10.0.
+This library is being developed under Qt Creator, with Qt 6.10.0.

-This library has [LibWres](https://github.com/The-Evil-Ass-Fountain-Openers/LibWres) as a dependency.
+This library also has [LibWres](https://github.com/The-Evil-Ass-Fountain-Openers/LibWres) as a dependency.

 ## Credits